 Early October is the right time to begin thinking about the coming frost and cold weather.
 How will you extend the season if your summer crops are not yet ready for harvest?
-Many warm-weather crops and all cool-weather crops can withstand the first or second or even third frost with a little protection.
+Many warm-weather crops and all cool-weather crops can withstand the first, second, or even third frost with a little protection.

-Extending the season in autumn is different than extending the season in spring.
+Extending the season in autumn is different than opening the season in spring.
 Plants now are near maturity and the polyethylene tunnel or bell jar cloche that would keep a spring seedling safe might be too low and too small at this time of the year.
-But season extenders work the same in spring or fall; they raise the temperature under cover by several degrees allowing plants to carry on without weather-related setbacks.
+But season extenders work the same in spring or fall; they raise the temperature undercover by several degrees allowing plants to carry on without weather-related setbacks.

-If you don’t have a portable cold frame or plastic tunnel on hand, now is the time to fashion one or purchase one ready made.
+If you don’t have a portable cold frame or plastic tunnel on hand, now is the time to fashion one or purchase one ready-made.
 Take a look first at the summer crops you would like to protect.
 Choose a tunnel or frame that is the right size to protect that crop.
-If you want to fashion and build your own, simply contruct a frame over which you can place the polyethylene plastic sheeding (4ml) or horticultural cloth.
+If you want to fashion and build your own, simply construct a frame over which you can place the polyethylene plastic sheeting (4ml) or horticultural cloth.
 (Some commercial fabrics will protect crops down to 20ºF.)
 After the summer crops are in, you can easily use the same protection to keep autumn and winter crops going well into the middle and even late winter.

-Here follows regional suggestion for things to do in the kitchen garden in October.
-These suggestions are divided into 4 major geographical regions: North and East and Midwest (growing zones 2 in the northern most regions to 6 along the coast), the South (zones 7 in the north to 10 in the far south), the Southwest and California (zones 7 in the coldest areas to zone 11 in the south), and the Northwest (zones 5 in the highest elevations to 8 along the coast.)
+These suggestions are divided into 4 major geographical regions: North and East and Midwest (growing zones 2 in the northernmost regions to 6 along the coast), the South (zones 7 in the north to 10 in the far south), the Southwest and California (zones 7 in the coldest areas to zone 11 in the south), and the Northwest (zones 5 in the highest elevations to 8 along the coast.)

 North and East and Midwest.
 Harvest remaining warm-season crops before the first frost: gourds, peppers, pumpkins, squashes, and tomatoes.